nelson-lang/nelson-gitbook/en/debugger/dbstack.md

 ## Example

-Creates a myfun.nlf and calls it.
+Creates a myfun.m and calls it.
 ```matlab
 function myfun(x)
 dbstack();